BOOKS OF POETRY

 as some musky perfume?

-We were both so lonely
+We were both lonely

-in the sad way that only
+in the sad way that just

 the smart kids are, knowing